ipeglin/Python/README.md

 # cleanDir.py
 A script that automatically organizes the directory that the script is currently placed in.
 The directories that the script will place files into are pre-set, and the script needs to be modified if you want others.

+# cleanDirV2.py
+An updated version of cleanDir.py where the code is more managable for future development and folder additions.
+The program also features a user feedback which is bit easier to read.